Table of Contents

 Through advances, we know more than ever about how drugs work in the brain.
 We also know that drug addiction can be successfully treated to help people stop abusing drugs and lead productive lives.

-If you want to treat alcoholism at the root and are looking for an alternative to AA’s circles and sharing, then find qualified non 12 step treatment centres.
-Do not try to detox by yourself because it could have serious, possibly even fatal consequences.
+If you want to treat alcoholism and drug addiction at the root, it is best to seek intensive treatment at a residential treatment program.
+It is important to not try to detox by yourself because it could have serious, possibly even fatal consequences.
 Get alternative assistance that can help turn your life around.